AlexCCavaco/JoMi/README.md

 Minifier for PHP

 JoMi Joins and Minifies one or multiple files into one.
-It can use .json files (called modules) to configure file manipulations or via the class itself.
+It can use .json files (called modules) to configure file manipulations or do so via the class itself.
 Manipulations happen when any of the source files are changed, otherwise, no processing occurs.

 ## Installation